• Skip to primary navigation

 The Echelon EX-8s can glam up your home gym with a dual-flywheel design outfitted with LEDs you can customize by color, tempo, and brightness.
 The 24-inch touchscreen is curved to offer a deeper sense of immersion during classes on the Echelon Fit app.

-This bike comes with impressive tech capabilities, a curved 24-inch screen, SPD shoe clips, toe cages, dumbbell holders, and 32 digital magnetic resistance levels.
-“There are stabilizers on the ground, which make the bike feel really sturdy,” said our tester, a Crossfit level 1 coach.
-“The seat and the handlebars can adjust so that users of various heights can use this bike comfortably.”
-Customizations and adjustability both scored a 4 out of 5.
+This bike comes with impressive tech capabilities and performance-based features, including a curved 24-inch touchscreen, SPD shoe clips, toe cages, dumbbell holders, and 32 digital magnetic resistance levels.
+“There are stabilizers on the ground, too, which make the bike feel really sturdy during workouts,” adds our tester, a Crossfit Level 1 coach.
+“The seat and the handlebars can adjust, as well, so users of various heights can use this bike comfortably.”
+As such, customizations and adjustability both scored a 4 out of 5.

 A BarBend tester riding the Echelon Connect EX-8s.